-By placing an order on our website www.nobs.link you agree to be bound by the following terms and conditions
+By placing an order on our website app.nobs.link you agree to be bound by the following terms and conditions

-The party that engages No BS Agency to provide the Services (“you”, “your” and “the Client”)
+The party identified in the Proposal (“you”, “your” and “the Client”)

 1. DEFINITION AND INTERPRETATION

 Additional Fees means any fees and charges imposed by us for Additional Tasks.

 Additional Tasks has the meaning set out in clause 2.5.

 Commencement Date has the meaning stated in clause 10.1.

 Confidential Information means all statements, contracts or agreements, specifications, drawings, reports, documents, technology, knowledge, know-how and information relating to your business and any information relating to its advertising requirements (regardless of form) disclosed to or generated by us at any time either in contemplation of or otherwise in connection with this Agreement and either before or after the date of this Agreement.
 Reference to Confidential Information includes a reference to any parts of the Confidential Information.

 Copyright includes copyright and rights of a like nature throughout the world (including any renewals and extensions of copyright where available).